|032005 - 1 mg||50 ul||1 mg|

 |032005 - 20 mg||1000 ul||20 mg|

 Store at -80°C

-Cycled Tubulin™ is isolated by cycling bovine brain homogenates through conditions that promote tubulin polymerization/depolymerization in high salt buffers by an adaptation of the method of Castoldi and Popov (2003).
-The resulting product is >99% pure (Figure 1) and polymerization competent (Figure 2).
-Cycled Tubulin™ is cryopreserved at 20 mg/ml in 1X Tubulin PEM Buffer (Cat.
-No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8).
+Cycled Tubulin™ is isolated by cycling bovine brain homogenate through conditions that promote tubulin polymerization/depolymerization in high salt buffers by an adaptation of the method of Castoldi and Popov (2003).
+The resulting tubulin protein is >99% pure (Figure 1) and polymerization competent (Figure 2).
+Cycled Tubulin™ is cryopreserved at 20 mg/ml in 1X Tubulin PEM Buffer (also known as BRB80; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8).

-Storage and Handling:
+Storage and Handling